Toki Wright on Rap, Radio, and Minnesota's Place in the World

 Toki Wright/Photo by Mamuda, Courtesy of The Current

 “Indie rock and folk pretty much hold the lion’s share of radio play, the lion’s share of record sales” in Minnesota, Wright says, “and if you have indie rock-leaning qualities [as a hip-hop artist], the likelihood of your getting played is higher.”

 Inner-city hip-hop has a largely coastal reputation, but urban kids are making careers here, too, he says.
 “We have one of the biggest urban Native American populations,” Wright points out.
 “Why isn’t Tall Paul being played on the radio every day?”
 The Minneapolis-based Native American artist raps about growing up indigenous—as well as school, friends, and seeking out role models.
 “He might have more views on YouTube than the top five people being played in hip-hop in Minnesota,” Wright says.

-Radio DJs might balk at the content.
+It could be that radio DJs balk at the content.
 (Wright describes the inner city as a place of “intrigue around things that may not be good for you.”)
 Still, Wright argues that penning “deep rap” doesn’t mean divorcing it from issues that court censorship.
 He remembers when his brother introduced him to artists like N.W.A. and Slick Rick.
 They had the same edge as The Fat Boys—even more so, because they swore and talked explicitly about sex (which, granted, The Fat Boys did, too, stressing the importance of wearing a condom in “Protect Yourself,” followed by “My Nutz,” which Wright could listen to only when his mom wasn’t home).
 “It’s that rebel mentality,” Wright says—“I wasn’t supposed to say that, but I said it anyway.”

 Wright’s music might have gone the more conscientious route of Common or A Tribe Called Quest, but he still commends N.W.A. as the first act to “bluntly criticize the police,” and Slick Rick for laying into both sex and relationships as topics for hip-hop.